 University of Miami

 Kathryn M. Nowotny (PhD, University of Colorado Boulder) is an Assistant Professor of Sociology at the University of Miami and a current Early Career Fellow in the NIDA-funded Lifespan/Brown University Criminal Justice Research Training (CJRT) Program on Substance Use, HIV, and Comorbidities.
 Dr. Nowotny’s research explores how mass incarceration contributes to health inequalities, the intersections of crime and health behaviors, and the contextual influences on health more broadly for vulnerable populations.
 These complementary “streams” of research center on understanding the health of disadvantaged and underserved populations using both quantitative and qualitative methods.
 As an IRTI early career fellow, she was the recipient of a NIH Ruth L Kirschstein National Research Service Award Fellowship and a NSF Doctoral Dissertation Research Improvement Grant.

 Cepeda, A. & Nowotny, K.M.
-(In Press).
+(2014).
 A border context of violence: Mexican female sex workers on the U.S.-Mexico Border.
 Violence Against Women.

 Nowotny, K.M., J. Belknap, S. Lynch, & D. DeHart.
-(In Press).
+(2014).
 Risk Profiles and Treatment Needs of Women in Jail with Co-occurring Serious Mental Illness and Substance Use Disorders.
 Women & Health.

 Nowotny, K.M., Frankeberger, J., & Cepeda, A. (in press).
 “Research on Drugs and Social Characteristics”.
 In Henry H. Brownstein (Ed.)
 Handbook on Drugs and Society, Hoboken, NJ: Wiley Blackwell.